Skip to main content

 • how management developed the underlying assumptions and determined that they are appropriate in the circumstances; and

-• for pro forma, the base financial information and the events or transactions.
+• for pro forma, the base financial information, the events or transactions, and the pro forma adjustments.

 Relevant sections